Total: $68 or 4 interest-free payments of $17.

 So how does Klarna make money?

-BNPL has made it easier than ever for you to make purchases when you don’t have the money.
+BNPL services, like Klarna, make it easier for you to make purchases when you don’t have all the money.

 And all of sudden you owe them like $400 in 6 weeks.